Tomasoares/weather-api/README.md

 - /authentication: A GET operation will return an Apikey if the credentials provided are valid and configured on application.yml.
 The credentials are expected to be on the "Authentication" header of the request, using Basic schema.
 It will return error 401 (Unauthorized) if the credentials are invalid.
 URL example: http://localhost:8080/weather-api/authentication

 - /weathers?city=<name>: A GET operation will return the current weather data from a given city name.
 The name is a mandatory query parameter.
-Also, it's necessary to be authenticated to use this resource, therefore it's necessary to add the generated apikey from /authentication endpoint to the "Authorization" header of the HTTP request.
+Also, it's necessary to be authenticated to use this resource.
+Therefore it's necessary to add the generated apikey from /authentication endpoint to the "Authorization" header of the HTTP request.
 URL example: http://localhost:8080/weather-api/weathers?city=Florianopolis

 ## Future implementations

-There were some features from Weather-api that I'd to add or improve, such as Swagger integration, caching, a more robust Security schema and better implemented test cases.
+There were some features from Weather-api that I'd like to add or improve, such as Swagger integration, caching, a more robust Security schema and better implemented test cases.